• Skip to main content

 Achieve Equity: CoNNECT to Achieve Equality.

-- Project Goal: To work with community partners to increase COVID-19 testing and prepare for future vaccination trials and vaccine distribution.
+• Project Goal: To work with community partners to increase COVID-19 testing and prepare for future vaccination trials and vaccine distribution.
 We also aim to implement and evaluate access and uptake strategies of community-driven COVID-19 testing approaches to understanding effectiveness and impact on vulnerable populations such as Hispanics and Marshallesse.

 Project Title: Expanding Translational Research in Arkansas

-address the complex health challenges of rural and underrepresented populations.
-In this role the goal
+• Project Goal: Our goal is to develop new knowledge and novel approaches that will measurably address the complex health challenges of rural and underrepresented populations.
+In this role the goal is to increase the number of Hispanics participating in clinical and behavioral research.

-Faculty Member Name and Credentials: Sharon Stevenson, DNP, APRN, PPCNP-BC
+Sharon Stevenson, DNP, RN, APRN, PPCNP-BC

 Research Interests: Pediatric Neurology, Faith-Based Community Health, Faculty Diversity